hyperhyperspace/hyperhyperspace-core/README.md

 Apps will configure groups of peers, and the HHS mesh provides primitives for effortlessly synchronizing objects within each peer group (this boils down to syncrhonizing their sets of CRDT operations for each shared object).

+## Spaces

+A [space](https://github.com/hyperhyperspace/hyperhyperspace-core/blob/master/src/spaces/Space.ts) is a data unit that can be shared and discovered easily.
+It has root object that can be used to bootstrap and synchronize the space.

+## Example: chat

+[Here](https://github.com/hyperhyperspace/hyperhyperspace-core/tree/master/examples/chat) you can see an example of a small console-based chat application built on HHS.

+To run the example, do

+yarn build-chat
+yarn chat

 ## Project status

 There is a demo of a simple fully in-browser p2p chat app running [here](https://hyperhyper.space).
 However, the library has been fully rewritten since that demo was created.